lmueller27/daily-weather-history/README.md

 ## Try it out

+You can try the app [here](https://codesandbox.io/p/github/lmueller27/daily-weather-history/sandbox) in a sandbox.

-Clone the repo and install the dependencies:
+To run it locally, clone the repo and install the dependencies:

 ```bash
 npm install --legacy-peer-deps